-Monitoring Emu usage of crossing structures commenced from June 2020 as the highway became operational and continued through to the end of 2022 for the current report (30 months).
+Monitoring Emu usage of crossing structures commenced from June 2020 as the highway became operational and continued through to the end of 2023 for the current report (42 months).
 In total 51 cameras were deployed across 18 structures (15 bridges in Section 3 and 3 bridges in Section 4).
-Of these, 15 cameras were lost due to flooding in February 2022 (these cameras were gradually replaced over the subsequent 6 months), a further three cameras were stolen in January 2022 and not replaced until September 2022 and 6 cameras failed for brief periods from battery fatigue or malfunctioning equipment and were subsequently replaced with new equipment.
+All monitoring sites were generally operating for between 38-53 weeks with brief camera malfunctions reporting in 9 units resulting in battery fatigue or SD card failure and a number of cameras were replaced.
+Important to note that several monitoring sites in section 3 recorded a significant amount of data triggered from cattle movements leading to brief battery fatigue.
+The use of multiple cameras reduced any limitation.

-Emus were confirmed crossing the highway on 209 occasions from three separate bridges in section 4 of the project, relating to the large Shark Creek bridge, Site R (n=32) and the two small cane drain bridges south of shark creek, site P (n=174) and Site Q (n=3).
-A single adult Emu crossing was captured in section 3 in June 2022 at chainage 47620 in open grazing land (Site F).
-The frequency of Emu crossings in the sugar cane properties in Section 4 has increased from 35 crossings reported in 2021 to 209 crossings captured in 2022.
-This includes single adults, pairs and juvenile birds making regular crossings to access habitat east and west of highway.
-Of interest is the number of reported crossings by birds using the low bridges over the artificial cane drains.
-This included a crossing during a peak flood time in February 2022.
+Emus were confirmed crossing the highway on 828 occasions from three separate bridges in section 4 of the project, relating to the large Shark Creek bridge, Site R (n=103) and the two small cane drain bridges south of shark creek, site P (n=633) and Site Q (n=92).
+No Emu crossings were captured in section 3 in the 2023 monitoring period.
+The frequency of Emu crossings in the sugar cane properties in Section 4 has increased from 35 crossings reported in 2021 to 209 crossings captured in 2022 and 828 crossings in 2023.
+This includes single adults, pairs and juvenile birds making regular crossings to access habitat east and west of highway with a peak recorded in spring.